opensupplyhub/open-supply-hub-api-examples/how_to/contributor-search-guide.md

 ]
 ```

-### Step 3: Retrieve Facilities Associated with Each List
+### Step 3: Retrieve Facilities Associated with Each List or with Each Contributor

 To get all facilities contributed under a specific list, use `GET /api/facilities/` and filter by the **List ID** obtained in Step 2 (`lists` parameter).

+To get all facilities contributed by a specific contributor, use `GET /api/facilities/` and filter by the **Contributor ID** obtained in Step 2 (`contributors` parameter).

 **Sample response (List ID = 4434):**
 ```json